 Which tunes are based on this form?

 Where to begin?
 I'll list some, but there are quite a few!

 One great place to start is to simply learn a head - otherwise known as a melody - that will keep your interest.
 You need to be able to walk into a jam session and at the very least call a good rhythm changes tune and play it half-decently.

-A common thing that happens to many beginners is that they'll get lost in the form while improvising or comping behind another player.
-Learning melodies will help you keep your place in the form as there tends to be some confusion when the last "A" comes back around to the first "A."
+A common thing that happens to beginners is that they'll get lost in the form while improvising or comping behind another player.
+Learning melodies will help you keep your place in the form since, there tends to be some confusion when the last "A" comes back around to the first "A."

 For this lesson, I've chosen the tune Wee, which is also on one of my favorite John Scofield recordings.
 In the video lesson, you can hear the demo at 09:06